JohnTwiiX/dso-python-tasks/module-4/nmap/README.md

 Services for other ports up to 100 can be added as needed.

-## License

-This script is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 ### Key Sections Explained

-- **Installation**: Instructions on how to get the script up and running on a local machine.
+- **Installation:** Instructions on how to get the script up and running on a local machine.
-- **Usage**: Examples of how to use the script, including command-line syntax and example commands.
+- **Usage:** Examples of how to use the script, including command-line syntax and example commands.
-- **Options**: Details on the command-line arguments accepted by the script.
+- **Options:** Details on the command-line arguments accepted by the script.
-- **Common Ports**: Information about the services the script can identify for the first 100 ports.
+- **Common Ports:** Information about the services the script can identify for the first 100 ports.
-- **License**: Encourages users to freely use and modify the script under the MIT License.

-This `README.md` provides a clear guide for anyone looking to understand and use your port scanner script.